-20.5 Outreach to Unhoused Persons
+22.5 20.5 Outreach to Homeless Persons

-The Contractor shall assess the unhoused population by implementing and maintaining a customized outreach plan for unhoused persons population, including victims of domestic violence.
+The Contractor shall assess the homeless population by implementing and maintaining a customized outreach plan for Homeless Persons population, including victims of domestic violence.
 The plan shall include:

 - A. Utilizing existing community resources such as shelters and clinics; and - B. Face-to-face encounters.